Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Two-Phase Learning

-The first phase is supervised, and employs a given training dataset $\data^{\sup}=\{(x^\sup_n,y^\sup_n)\}_{n=1}^{N^{\sup}}$, where $(x_n^\sup,y_n^\sup)$ consists of a ground truth image and the corresponding (noisy) measurement datum and can be either simulated or experimentally collected.
-The purpose of the first phase is to pretrain a reconstruction network $\net_\theta$ to assist the unsupervised phase.
-This step has two goals: (i) identifying a sensible region for the network weights; (ii) learning robust representations that are not prone to overfitting.
-Ideally, this phase would mimic the target reconstruction problem in terms of the geometry of image acquisition, the noise distribution, etc. This would allow to learn adequate inductive biases, and specific priors in order to enable successful unsupervised learning.
+Now we briefly describe the two phases of the proposed learning strategy.
+The first phase is supervised, and employs a given training dataset $\data^{\sup}=\{(\xinstS{n},\yinstS{n})\}_{n=1}^{N^{\sup}}$ where each pair $(\xinstS{n},\yinstS{n})$ consists of a ground truth image $\xinstS{n}$ and the corresponding (noisy) measurement datum $\yinstS{n}$, which can be either simulated or experimentally collected (if available).
+The goal of this phase is to pretrain a reconstruction network $\net_\theta$ by learning the (approximate) posterior distribution $q_{\psi^\ast}(\theta_{\rm e})$ for the parameters $\theta_{\rm e}$ of the encoder, and the optimal deterministic parameters $\theta_{\rm d}^\ast$ of the decoder, in order to assist the unsupervised phase.
+Specifically, we aim to achieve two objectives: (i) identify a sensible region for the network parameters; (ii) learn robust representations that are not prone to overfitting.
+Ideally, to facilitate the reconstruction quality this phase should mimic the setting of the target reconstruction task as close as possible in terms of the geometry of image acquisition (e.g., size of images and distribution of image features), and the noise statistics (e.g., distribution and noise level).
+This phase would allow learning adequate inductive biases and task-specific priors so as to enable successful subsequent unsupervised learned image reconstruction.

-The second phase is unsupervised, and has access to a dataset $\data^{\unsup}=\{y_n\}_{n=1}^{N^{\unsup}}$ which consists of only a few measurements (\eg clinically-realistic \ac{CT} sinograms).
-Moreover, the distribution of the measurements data in $\data^\unsup$ differs from that in $\data^\sup$.
-The goal of this phase is to fine-tune the parameters of the reconstruction network $\net_\theta$, \ie the variational parameters of the distribution over the encoder parameter $\theta_{\rm e}$ and the decoder parameter $\theta_{\rm d}$, so that the fine-tuned network performs well on the data $\data^\unsup$.
-This is achieved by devising a novel loss function, using the Bayesian framework, and then initialising the parameters of the reconstruction network to the optimal configuration found in the first phase $(\psi^\ast, \theta^\ast_{{\rm d}})$.
-Through this phase, we address the need for adaptivity due to a distributional shift of the data.
+The second phase is unsupervised, and has access to a dataset $\data^{\unsup}=\{y_n^\unsup\}_{n=1}^{N^{\unsup}}$ which consists of only a few measurements (\eg clinically-realistic \ac{CT} sinograms), but with no access to corresponding ground truth images.
+Moreover, the distribution of the measurement data in $\data^\unsup$ may differ significantly from that in $\data^\sup$.
+The aim of this phase is to fine-tune the parameters $\theta$ of the reconstruction network $\net_\theta$ so that it performs well on the data $\data^\unsup$ from the target domain.
+This is achieved by initialising the parameters $(\psi,\theta_{\rm d})$ of the reconstruction network $\net_\theta$ to the optimal configuration $(\psi^\ast, \theta^\ast_{{\rm d}})$ found in the first phase, and then minimising a novel loss function, which we shall derive below in the Bayesian framework.
+Through this phase we address the need for adaptivity to the target reconstruction task due to a potential distributional shift of the data and effectively use the inductive bias to assist the reconstruction of the target task.